Superposition theorem for flexible grids: Power flow calculation with combined changes

 \subsection{Node splitting and merging topological changes}

-A node splitting change can be modelled through a non-impedent virtual line disconnection \cite{goldis2016shift} in between the two target nodes and conversely a node merging as a virtual line reconnection.
-Physically, you could represent this virtual line as a coupling breaker open or close between 2 bus bars that represents the nodes.
+A node-splitting change can be modeled through a null-impedance virtual line disconnection \cite{goldis2016shift} in between the two target nodes and conversely a node merging as a virtual line reconnection.
+Physically, one could represent this virtual line as a coupling breaker opened or closed between 2 bus bars that represents the nodes.
 Previous ST demonstrations and systems of linear equations directly apply to those changes as no hypothesis or usage of grid properties such as line impedance were made, with only reliance on grid state knowledge.

 For node merging, $\Delta \theta_{nodes}$ between the two nodes to be merged can be used in the equations.
-For node splitting, the flow $pf_{nodes}^{T}$ through the non-impedent line virtually connecting the two virtual nodes, not yet split, needs to be computed.
-It can be done based on line flows at the substation which results in a residual power flow at each virtual node:
+For node splitting, the flow $pf_{nodes}^{T}$ through the null-impedance line virtually connecting the two virtual nodes, not yet split, needs to be computed.
+It can be done based on line flows at the substation which results in a residual power flow at each virtual node, as they are not split yet:

+As node splitting can be assimilated to line disconnection and node merging to line reconnection, they fall under the same system (\ref{eqn:line_reco_disco_system}) which hence integrates all four types of topological changes.